Information on Taxes in Uruguay

 Uruguay’s wealth tax is impuesto al patrimonio.
 It’s based on the net worth of your holdings in Uruguay.
 For individuals, this is usually your home and other real estate you may own in Uruguay.

-It’s a progressive tax that starts at 0.7% and goes up to 2.8% of a property’s registered value.
-The tax only applies to properties with a registered value over $130,000 for a single person and over $260,000 for a couple.
+The tax is based on a property’s “assessed” value, which is usually lower than the market value.
+The tax only applies to properties with a registered value of over $115,000 for a single person and over $230,000 for a couple.
 The registered value of a property is often less than the market value.
 If the property is your principal home, the tax is based on 50% of its registered value.

 Taxes on Rental Income of Property Owned by an Individual